carlospolop/Monitor-Backdoor-AppEngine/README.md

 The mentioned attack can be performed in a lot of different ways, all of them start by monitoring the `staging.<project-id>.appspot.com` bucket:

-- Upload the complete new code of the AppEngine version to a different and available bucket and prepared a `manifest.json` file with the new bucket name and sha1 hashes of them.
+- Upload the complete new code of the AppEngine version to a different and available bucket and prepare a `manifest.json` file with the new bucket name and sha1 hashes of them.
 Then, when a new version is created inside the bucket, you just need to modify the `manifest.json` file and upload the malicious one.

 - Upload a modified `requirements.txt` version that will use a the malicious dependencie code and upate the `manifest.json` file with the new filename, URL and the hash of it.